 Description - (Historical 20 minute turns) A Confederate brigade of 4,000 men under BG H H Sibley invades New Mexico to claim a vast territory reaching all the way to California.
 Starting from El Paso, their first objective is Santa Fe.
 Standing in their way, occupying Fort Craig, is a scratch force of US Regulars, volunteers and New Mexico militia u nder Col E R S Canby.
 After threatening Fort Craig, Sibley bypasses the formidable position and regains the road north of the Mesa DeLa Contedera, as Canby dispatches troops to hold the critical Rio Grande crossings.
 A meeting engagement quickly builds into an all out battle involving nearly equal numbers.
 Reference: "Bloody Valverde" by John Taylor.

 Analysis - This is a small scale back and forth battle between company sized units along the Rio Grande.
-Your cavalry force will have better speed and more hitting power but the Yanks will have better guns and infantry support.
 Just a quick little skirmish for a good time.

 21 Turns